sontungexpt/witch-line/docs/COOKBOOK.md

   **Description**: The minimum screen width required for the component to be displayed.
 If the screen width is less than this value, the component will not be rendered.
 This can be used to hide components on smaller screens or when there is not enough space to display them properly.

+ **Combine with reference**: This field can be combine with ref.min_screen_width.
+After combination, the component will be hide when screen zoom in below min_screen_width or the same behavior from reference component

   **Example**:

   - Type: `number`